Start a business in dubai, UAE: Step-by-Step Guide in 2022

 DED may request additional approvals from other government or non-government agencies, depending on your business activity.
 For instance, some businesses may be asked to get approvals from the municipality, specific banks, embassies, etc.

 It is important to understand the complexities of a Memorandum of Association (MoA) to start a business in Dubai.
 Therefore, before drafting the MoA, make sure to get expert advice.
-The MoA should be drafted in accordance with the UAE government’s mandates and must also take into consideration your business interests.
+The MoA should be drafted in accordance with the UAE government’s mandates.
+It should also take into consideration your business interests before you start a company in Dubai.

 Depending on your business needs, you can choose to rent an office unit or opt for a shared workspace in a business centre.
 An office space can also determine the number of visas you can request for from the Department of Economic Development (DED).